meinert/InstaPy/docs/How_to_Raspberry.md

 1. cd Projects
 1. git clone https://github.com/timgrossmann/InstaPy.git
 1. cd InstaPy
-1. sudo pip install . (encountered some errors and resulting 3 commands below (13-15), all may not be necessary)
+1. sudo pip install . (for Python 2.x) or sudo pip3 install . (for Python 3.x) (encountered some errors and resulting 3 commands below (13-15), all may not be necessary)
 1. sudo apt-get build-dep python-imaging
 1. sudo apt-get install libjpeg8 libjpeg62-dev libfreetype6 libfreetype6-dev
-1. sudo pip install .
+1. sudo pip install . (for Python 2.x) or sudo pip3 install . (for Python 3.x)
 1. sudo apt-get install tightvncserver (to view GUI from MacBook)

 ## For Chrome